Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Marshall and its opponents have gone over the current 54.5-point total in five of nine games this season.
+- Marshall and its opponents have combined to score more than 54.5 points in five of nine games this season.

 - UAB and its opponents have combined to score more than 54.5 points in two games this season.